functime-org/functime/README.md

 ```

 ## Deployment

+Only available on `functime` Enterprise.

-`functime` deploys and trains your forecasting models the moment you call any `.fit` method.
+Deploy and train forecasters the moment you call any `.fit` method.
 Run the `functime list` CLI command to list all deployed models.
-To view data and forecasts usage, run the `functime usage` CLI command.
+Finally, track data and forecasts usage using `functime usage` CLI command.

 ![Example CLI usage](static/gifs/functime_cli_usage.gif)